 Cost: Free, but there is a parking fee.Continue to 21 of 25 below.

 21 of 25

-What: The City of McKinney kicks off its Red, White and BOOM! celebration with a parade at 10 a.m. followed by a block party and classic car show in historic downtown.
-Evening festivities resume at the McKinney Soccer Complex at Craig Ranch with music, food, kids’ activities and a fireworks display.
+What: The City of McKinney kicks off its Red, White, and BOOM! celebration with a parade at 10 a.m. followed by a block party and classic car show in historic downtown.
+In the evening, head to the McKinney Soccer Complex at Craig Ranch for food, music, kids’ activities, and fireworks.